The rise of tax-related identity theft on social media

-Tax-related identity theft occurs when someone uses your stolen personal information, such as your Social Security number, to file a tax return claiming a fraudulent refund.
+Tax-related identity theft occurs when someone uses your stolen personal information, such as your Social Security number (SSN), to file a tax return and claim a fraudulent refund.
 Victims often remain unaware until they file their taxes and discover that a return has already been submitted in their name.
-The consequences can be dire: delayed refunds, compromised personal information, and a tangled web of bureaucratic red tape to clear one's name.
+This can result in delayed refunds and significant efforts to resolve the issue.

 Reporting suspicious activity and recovering from identity theft